-In less than 6 weeks, they exceeded expectations for gaining an enormous Facebook fan base – generating over 30,000 new fans.
+In less than 6 weeks, they exceeded expectations for gaining an enormous Facebook likes base – generating over 30,000 new fans.
 Not only that, but they created a bit of a social phenom.
 Facebook pages have been popping up from excited Diamond Candles fans, and organic growth of videos showing excited customers getting to their ring are now abundant.

 This is brilliant marketing, using Facebook contests to spread their brand.
-Read the Diamond Candles case study.

-Their Real Beauty Should Be Shared contest on Facebook hit the branding bullseye.
-They ran a fill in the blank contest, with photos.
-They asked their Fans to tell them why their friend “represents Real Beauty”, by filling in their friend’s name, and two things that make them beautiful.
+Dove’s “Real Beauty Should Be Shared” contest on Facebook hit the branding bullseye.
+They ran a fill-in-the-blank contest with photos.
+They asked their Fans to tell them why their friend ‘represents Real Beauty,’ by filling in their friend’s name and two things that make them beautiful.

 In keeping with their brand, they did not offer an iPad, or extravagant prizes.
 The winners will get to become the next faces of Dove.

-This is a brilliantly branded campaign.
+This is a brilliantly-branded campaign.
 Not only does Dove get a real, genuine face for further in-store marketing campaigns, but their brand is further associated with real people sharing – making their slogan more than just words.